Enforcing a Process Claim in a European Patent Against a Chinese Manufacturer

 Finally, as regards (c) the Court held that this provision was also satisfied on the basis that the primary and direct damage caused by infringement of a UK patent is necessarily damage sustained within the UK.

-The Court further considered whether the English court was the “appropriate forum” for the claim to be brought.
+The Court further considered whether the High Court of England and Wales was the ‘appropriate forum’ for the claim to be brought.
 It was clear that it was: the claim was for infringement of a UK patent, and the provisions of the UK Patents Act would apply.
 Permission was therefore given to serve proceedings on the Chinese company Zibo Jia Hua Advanced Material Resources Co.
 Ltd.